vosslab/brick-collection/docs/PYTHON_STYLE.md

 * I like using one of the latest versions of python, but not the latest, of python3, currently **3.12**.

+## FILENAMES
+* Prefer snake_case for Python filenames and module names.
+* Avoid CamelCase in filenames.
+Reserve CamelCase for class names.
+* Keep filenames descriptive, and consistent with the primary thing the file provides.
+* Use only lowercase letters, numbers, and underscores in filenames.

 ## USE TABS

 * Always use tabs for indentation in python3 code, never spaces!